 Thanks to improved technologies, the glass in your windows can increase energy efficiency.
 And that doesn’t just mean tinting your windows.
 Multiple-pane choices, various kinds of glazing, gas fills, and even the method used to install the glass can help you save money on your energy bills all year long, regardless of the weather.

 When considering windows for energy efficiency, it's important to first research their energy-performance ratings in relation to the Falls Church climate and your home's design.
 What does “energy efficiency” even mean and how can you weigh the energy savings of one window against another once they’re in your home?

-ENERGY STAR is the government group that provides consumers with a reliable source for energy efficiency information about products.
-When purchasing an energy-efficient window, look at the ENERGY STAR label.
+ENERGY STAR is a government-backed symbol that provides consumers with a reliable source for energy efficiency information about products.
+When purchasing an energy-efficient window, look for the ENERGY STAR label.
 It will show a number of the factors that go into identifying performance.
 Here’s a breakdown of what these categories mean:

 - U-Factor: The rate of heat loss to the outside.
 A low U-factor is better.

 - Solar Heat Gain Coefficient (SHGC): Normally indicated as a fraction, this is the amount of solar radiation that a window lets in.
 SHGC is measured on a scale from 0 to 1.
 Window SHGC usually ranges from 0.25 to 0.80.
 Again, a low number is better.

 - Air Leakage (AL): The rate at which air passes through the joints in the window.
 The lower the AL value, the less air leakage.